Documents and templates

 - You can also attach images to document content blocks and comments.

-Do you support including images in model documents?
+Do you support including images in documents?

 - If you want to log an image as a test result, you can do so by passing the path to the image as a parameter to the custom test and then opening the file in the test function.